daemon-001/skillswap/README.md

-# 🚀 SkillSwap - Connect, Learn, Grow
+# 🚀 SkillSwap - Connect, Learn and Grow

 A modern web application that enables users to exchange skills and knowledge with each other.
 Built with Flask and featuring a beautiful, responsive UI with real-time notifications and comprehensive admin tools.